 \paragraph*{Regeneration effect on the efficiency of optimal devices.}

 The regeneratable power of the optimal exoskeletons can be acquired by capturing the negative power profiles of assistive actuators and obtaining the dissipated energy from the negative power profile.
 This dissipated energy was normalized by the mass and gait duration of each subject and trial.
-Although the maximum efficiency of harvesting dissipated power is ranged between 30\% to 37\% for the lower limb assistive devices \cite{140}, the MIT cheetah custom design \cite{144,145} and the biomechanical energy harvester developed by Donelan et al. \cite{143} reported and experimentally verified 63\% regeneration efficiency.
-Hence, we examined the performance of devices in various efficiency factors and selected 65\% as energy harvesting efficiency for the analyzed exoskeletons, which is the maximum efficiency that has been reported for regeneration.
-The regeneration effect on the simulated configurations of devices and their optimal trade-off has been studied by subtracting the regeneratable power from the total power consumption of devices.\\
+Although the maximum reported efficiency of harvesting dissipated power has ranged between 30\% to 37\% for the lower limb assistive devices \cite{140}, the MIT cheetah custom design \cite{144,145} and the biomechanical energy harvester developed by Donelan et al. \cite{143} reported and experimentally verified 63\% regeneration efficiency.
+Hence, we examined the performance of our devices from the perspectives of various efficiency factors and selected 65\% as energy harvesting efficiency for the analyzed exoskeletons, which is the maximum efficiency that has been reported for regeneration.
+The regeneration effect on the simulated configurations of devices and their optimal trade-off were studied by subtracting the regeneratable power from the total power consumption of the/our devices.\\

 \paragraph*{Root mean square error of profile in gait phases.} To establish quantitative and systematic comparisons between two profiles of selected optimal devices, we obtained the root mean square error (RMSE) between overall and phases of profiles.
-The phases of a general gait cycle were adopted from \cite{150,161} and customized for each subject and trial according to their toe-off timing, as it is represented in Figure in \nameref{S2_Fig}.
-The gait cycle of each subject and trial was then partitioned to its phases, and we used the root mean square error (RMSE) method to compute the difference between two profiles in each phase of the gait cycle and reported them by their mean and standard deviation over the subjects.
+The phases of a general gait cycle were adopted from \cite{150,161} and customized for each subject and trial according to their toe-off timing, as represented in Figure X in \nameref{S2_Fig}.
+The gait cycle of each subject and trial was then partitioned to its phases, and we used the root mean square error (RMSE) method to compute the difference between the two profiles in each phase of the gait cycle and reported them by their mean and standard deviation over the subjects.

-\subsection*{The Effect of Optimal Devices Inertial Properties on Subjects Energetics}
+\subsection*{The Effect of Optimal Device Inertial Properties on Subject Energetics}

 The mass and inertia of the proposed biarticular and monoarticular exoskeletons affect the waist, thigh, and shank segments.
 As discussed in the Kinematic Modeling section, the biarticular exoskeleton is designed to deliver the assistance distally to the knee joint.
-This property of the biarticular exoskeleton enables designers to attach the knee actuation module to the waist instead of the thigh, which is the main difference between the inertial properties of two proposed exoskeletons.
-Nevertheless, it should be noted that the reflected inertia of the knee actuation module in both exoskeletons will be applied on the shank regardless of its grounded segment.\\
+This property of the biarticular exoskeleton enables designers to attach the knee actuation module to the waist instead of the thigh, which is the main difference between the inertial properties of the two proposed exoskeletons.
+Nevertheless, it should be noted that the reflected inertia of the knee actuation module in both exoskeletons is applied on the shank regardless of its grounded segment.\\

-To computationally study the effect of the inertial properties of the exoskeletons on the metabolic rate of assisted subjects, we assigned two identical mass and the center of mass measured from the hip joint for the links attached to the thigh and shank.
-Moreover, a typical and identical inertia and mass was selected for actuation module of both exoskeletons.
-Additionally, the maximum achievable torque of the actuator was set to 2 N.m which can be provided by MaxonMotor EC90 Flat 260W, and the required transmission ratio was calculated by diving the peak torque at the joint level to peak torque of the actuator and then reflected inertia was computed using Eqn.\eqref{Eqn_reflected_inertia}.\\
+To computationally study the effect of the inertial properties of the exoskeletons on the metabolic rate of assisted subjects, we assigned two identical masses and centers of mass measured from the hip joint for the links attached to the thigh and shank.
+Moreover, a typical and identical inertia and mass were selected for the actuation module of both exoskeletons.
+Additionally, the maximum achievable torque of the actuator was set to 2 N.m, which can be provided by MaxonMotor EC90 Flat 260W, and the required transmission ratio was calculated by dividing the peak torque at the joint level into the peak torque of the actuator.
+The reflected inertia was then computed using Eqn.\eqref{Eqn_reflected_inertia}.\\

 \begin{equation}\label{Eqn_reflected_inertia}